jhkrug/hw-diag/docs/intro.md

 This hack week project is driven by the need to update the architecture and process diagrams that exist for my current projects [Epinio](https://epinio.io) and [Kubewarden](https://kubewarden.io).

-It's worth noting that I'll not just be trying to reproduce them, I'd like to understand better whether there are better ways of diagrammatically conveying their meaning.
+It's worth noting that I'll not just be trying to reproduce them, I'd like to understand better whether there are better ways of diagrammatically conveying their intended meaning.

 I'm approaching this without the benefit of much background in the area and no experience in any of these particular tools.
 I have almost certainly missed some tools that would be useful.
 Point them out to me.
 Thanks!